Fordalex/plates-direct/readme.md

 - After payment was made, refreshed the page and the payment was taken again??

+- Show the user their order number on their order confirmation page.

 ## Django project setup

 Creating a virtual environment